 You can increase the security of your house with an alarm, the ability to remotely open and close the front door, and other valuable functions, but do not forget about the danger of cyberattacks.

 In the bathroom, you can make the floor heating upon entering it, control the comfortable water temperature, and much more that will make your time in the bathroom as comfortable as possible.

 Making a house smart

-While you can certainly make an automation system yourself, with the exception of simple systems such as smart speakers, or the simplest automation of lighting, it is better to trust the professionals who specialize in this.
+While you can certainly make an automation system yourself, except for simple techniques such as smart speakers, or the most straightforward lighting automation, it is better to trust the professionals who specialize in this.
 We recommend that you carefully examine all possible options before deciding to find a company that will make you a turnkey "Smart Home" as cheaply and efficiently as possible.
-You can also find on our website examples of prefab houses with a built-in House Automation system, such as Flex House.
+You can also find examples of prefab houses with a built-in House Automation system on our website, such as Flex House.